CONSTITUTION OF THE INTERNATIONAL PLASTIC MODELERS SOCIETY/USA

 - The Historian/Publications /Director will ensure that an archive of any IPMS/USA publications is maintained.

-- The Historian/Publications Director shall insure that The Constitution in its current complete form shall be made available to the membership once per membership year.
+- The Historian/Publications Director shall ensure that The Constitution in its current, complete form shall be made available to the Membership via the IPMS/USA website.

 G. Recruitment/Retention Secretary